camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/openai.md

 ## Prerequisites

-To use the **OpenAI Connector**, you need to create an OpenAI account and create an API key.
+To use the **OpenAI Connector**, create an OpenAI account and create an API key.

-Please refer to [OpenAI Platform](https://platform.openai.com/docs/quickstart) documentation for a detailed setup guide.
+Refer to the [OpenAI Platform](https://platform.openai.com/docs/quickstart) documentation for a detailed setup guide.

 :::note
-It is highly recommended not to expose your sensitive data such as OpenAI API key as plain text, but rather use Camunda secrets.
+It is highly recommended not to expose your sensitive data, such as OpenAI API key as plain text, but rather use Camunda secrets.
 Follow our documentation on [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
 :::note

-## Create an OpenAI Connector Task
+## Create an OpenAI Connector task

-To use the **OpenAI Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **OpenAI Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task using the **Append Connector** context menu.
 Follow our [guide on using Connectors](../use-connectors.md) to learn more.

 ## Make your OpenAI Connector executable

-To work with OpenAI Connector, choose the required connection type in the **Authentication** section and complete the mandatory fields highlighted in red in the connector properties panel:
+To work with the OpenAI Connector, choose the required connection type in the **Authentication** section and complete the mandatory fields highlighted in red in the connector properties panel:

 ![connectors-openai-red-properties](../img/connectors-openai-red-properties.png)

 ## Authentication

-To use the **OpenAI Connector**, you need to obtain an API key from OpenAI.
-To create an OpenAI account and learn more about API keys, please visit the [OpenAI Platform](https://platform.openai.com/) documentation.
+To use the **OpenAI Connector**, obtain an API key from OpenAI.
+To create an OpenAI account and learn more about API keys, visit the [OpenAI Platform](https://platform.openai.com/) documentation.

 ### Create a new Connector secret